pybodensee/pybodensee/content/posts/collaborative-python-learning.md

 ---
 title: Collaborative Python Learning
 create_date: 2024-05-22::00:00
 author: Faisal Shahzad
 status: published
-categories: beginners
+categories: beginners, notes
 banner: incomplete
 feature_image: fatureimage.png
 description: Another aspect of learning and improving your Python code quality is to use a collaborative approach.
 Following are some of the techniques to improve your code.
 ---
 Another aspect of learning and improving your Python code quality is to use a collaborative approach.
 Following are some of the techniques to improve your code.

 ### Join Other Python Learners